 Interest rates on unsecured loans are higher than they are for secured loans as the lender is taking on a higher risk.
 If your loan is secured the lender can take the asset you have used as collateral to recoup the outstanding amount, but this isn’t possible with an unsecured loan.
 To safeguard themselves, lenders charge more interest so they have more to fall back on should you default.

 How to compare unsecured personal loans

 Comparing your unsecured personal loan options is an important part of finding the right loan for you.
 Here are some things to keep in mind when doing so:

 Minimum and maximum loan amounts.
-All lenders will set a minimum you can borrow and the majority will have a maximum that usually varies between $1,000 and $50,000.
-While you may not be eligible for either, it is important to check the amount you need falls between the two.
+All lenders set a minimum you can borrow (between $1,000 and $5,000) and a maximum that usually varies between $50,000 and $75,000.
+It is important to check the amount you need falls between the two.

 Fees and charges.
 You may be charged upfront and ongoing fees with unsecured loans, so check what these are before you apply.
-You can look at the comparison rate to see an overall cost for the loan which includes these fees.
+Fees include an establishment fee, monthly maintenance fees, direct debit fees and early repayment fees.

 Additional features.
 Your loan may come with additional features you may find convenient, such as online account management; a redraw facility to access additional repayments, or discounts on additional products offered by the lender.

 Horace is looking for a way to finance his travels over the break before he returns to work as a school teacher.
-He doesn’t have enough money saved and is looking to take out an unsecured loan, as he knows he is able to afford ongoing repayments on his current salary.
-He compares his options and finds a loan he can afford to repay within a year; as he does not want to run the risk of a longer repayment period in case he loses his job.
+He doesn’t have enough money saved and is looking to take out an unsecured loan as he knows he is able to afford ongoing repayments on his current salary.
+He compares his options and finds a loan he can afford to repay within a year -he does not want to run the risk of a longer repayment period in case he loses his job.
 He checks whether he is eligible and then applies.
 He soon finds out he has been approved and makes his way to the Canary Islands.

 Pros and cons of unsecured personal loans